Michael Waldman (palaeontologist)

-Michael Waldman is a British palaeontologist known for his work on fossil fish, mammals, and reptiles.
-He also discovered the globally important fossil site of Cladach a'Ghlinne, near Elgol on the Isle of Skye, Scotland.
+Michael Waldman (1941 – 27 July 2025) was a British palaeontologist known for his work on fossilised fish, mammals, and reptiles.
+He discovered the globally important fossil site of Cladach a'Ghlinne, near Elgol on the Isle of Skye, Scotland, in 1971.
 This site exposes the Kilmaluag Formation and provides a valuable record of Middle Jurassic ecosystems.
 During the 1970s he visited the site several times with fellow palaeontologist Robert Savage.

-The fossil turtle Eileanchelys waldmani was named after Michael in recognition of his notable contribution to palaeontology.
+The fossil turtle Eileanchelys waldmani was named after Waldman in recognition of his notable contributions to palaeontology.

 Academic career

-Michael gained his PhD at Monash University in 1968.
+Waldman gained his PhD at Monash University in 1968.
 He worked as a research assistant at University of Bristol in the early 1970s working alongside Robert Savage.
-He went on to teach at Stowe School, Buckinghamshire, England, UK.
-Michael named the fossil fish Wadeichthys oxyops, the fossil mammaliaform Borealestes, and the tritylodontid, Stereognathus hebridicus (although S. hebridicus is now thought to be a junior synonym to S. ooliticus).
-Michael also contributed to understanding of the lepidosauromorph Marmoretta.
+Later in the 1970s he started teaching at Stowe School, Buckinghamshire, England, UK.

+Waldman named several fossil taxa during his research career.
+These include the Cretaceous fish Wadeichthys oxyops, the theropod dinosaur Duriavenator hesperis, the mammaliaform Borealestes, and the tritylodontid, Stereognathus hebridicus (although S. hebridicus is now thought to be a junior synonym to S. ooliticus).
+He also discovered, along with his fieldwork colleagues, some of the most complete mammal fossils ever found in the UK.

+Waldman also contributed to the anatomical understanding of the lepidosauromorph Marmoretta.

+Waldman retired from teaching in 2002.

+Personal life and death

+Waldman was born Michael Waldmann in south-west London, England, to Rose (née Pushkin), a secretary and Myer Waldmann, who was a banker.
+Myer Waldman, who was known as Max, died in 1949 when Mike was eight years old.

+Waldman married Hazel Mills, a primary school teacher, in Bristol in 1965.
+The couple left for Australia by ship the day after the marriage, where they lived for a couple of years before moving to Canada; they returned to the UK in 1970 and went on to have three children.

+Waldman died at home in Worton, North Yorkshire, on 27 July 2025, aged 83.